 Who Leads the Club?

-The Girls Who Code club is led by adult volunteer facilitators who have experience with technology and coding, as well as student volunteer facilitators with coding experience.
+Girls Who Code is led by adult volunteer facilitators who have experience with technology and coding, as well as student volunteer facilitators with coding experience.
 Currently, the facilitators for the Concord chapter of Girls Who Code are Teresa Hubscher-Younger, who is an employee at Mathworks and has decades of experience with coding, and Teresa's daughter Sophia Hubscher.
 Teen facilitator is Hannah Tandang.
 As the girls in the club develop their skills throughout the year, they become more self-directed and work together to complete group projects with minimal support from facilitators.

 Want to be a Volunteer Instructor?